 Ongoing Training of Telephone Crisis Supporters

 Each year, Lifeline North Coast (NSW) trains new volunteers to become telephone crisis supporters.
 Our telephone crisis support training is highly regarded in its ability to provide participants with practical skills in active listening, relationship building, questioning and self-awareness.
 Specific knowledge is also gained in the areas of grief and loss, suicide, domestic violence, drug & alcohol and mental health.
-Training of new crisis supporters each year, in-service training and ongoing supervision is essential in order that the service maintains its high quality of operation
+Training of new crisis supporters each year, in-service training and ongoing supervision is essential so that the service maintains its high quality of operation

 Lifeline North Coast (NSW) on behalf of Lifeline Australia RTO 88036 delivers a nationally recognised training course in crisis support.

 The service aims to support people in their time of emotional distress or crisis.
 The Telephone Crisis Supporters operating this service are volunteers and work from Coffs Harbour.

 To become a Volunteer Telephone Crisis Supporter for Lifeline's 24 Hour Crisis Support Service you will need to complete the National Telephone Crisis Supporter Training Course, This nationally recognised training currently comprises three Units of Competency and is designed to train Lifeline Crisis Supporters.
 Lifeline North Coast asks that you are able to make a commitment to regular shifts and pass a National Criminal Record check.
 This will ensure you will be confident, skilled and able to provide support to Lifeline's callers in their time of emotional distress or crisis.
 The training course includes e-learning, face-to-face, practice sessions, observation of accredited Crisis Supporters, skill role-plays and assessments For Information regarding the Crisis Support Training please visit